-In a program featuring selected works from Ann’s current project Prayers for a Feverish Planet: New Music about Climate Change.
+Ann DuHamel performs works selected from her current project Prayers for a Feverish Planet: New Music about Climate Change.
 Watch the concert recording – available now through March 12.

 Concert Sponsors: Mary Lou & Jerry Lenz